-Environmental imp property act of this This property's potential production 1.3 tonnes of CO2 One of the biggest contributors to climate change is carbon dioxide (CO2).
-The energy used for heating, lighting and power in our homes produces over a quarter of the UK's CO2 emissions.
-By making the recommended changes , you could reduce this property's CO2 emissions by 0.0 tonnes per year.
+This property's potential 0.5 tonnes of CO2 production By making the recommended changes , you could reduce this property's CO2 emissions by 1.6 tonnes per year.
 This will help to protect the environment.
-An average household produces 6 tonnes of CO2 Environmental impact ratings are based on assumptions about average occupancy and energy use.
+Environmental impact ratings are based on assumptions about average occupancy and energy use.
 They may not reflect how energy is consumed by the people living at the property.
-This property produces 1.3 tonnes of CO2
+02